 "I am looking forward to my future and I am excited about helping to keep this program going for other children who also deserve an opportunity to get a good education." - Mark H.

 The ICE Program provides scholarships for Chicago area grade school, junior high, high school or undergraduate college students seeking to receive a tuition-based education.
-To be eligible for a scholarship, the student must be actively playing ice hockey, demonstrate financial need, maintain a 2.0 grade point average (on the standard 4.0 scale), possess a satisfactory disciplinary record, and demonstrate a strong personal character.
-Each scholarship recipient and guardian must execute an undertaking, which includes a commitment to work or perform community service for a minimum of 80 hours during the summer prior to each and every scholarship year and to verify such performance, and a commitment to authorize the release of relevant academic and behavioral records to the ICE Scholarship Committee.
+To be eligible for a scholarship, the student must be actively playing ice hockey, demonstrate financial need, maintain a 2.5 grade point average (on the standard 4.0 scale), possess a satisfactory disciplinary record, and demonstrate a strong personal character.
+Each scholarship recipient must execute an undertaking, which will include a commitment to work or perform community service for a minimum of eighty (80) hours during the summer prior to each and every scholarship year.
+Parents or guardians are responsible for verifying scholarship recipient performance and authorizing the release of relevant academic and behavioral records to the ICE Scholarship Committee.

 The ICE Program is launching a mentoring program in 2014 designed to enhance each scholarship recipient's experience.
 Each ICE Program Mentor provides a scholarship recipient with academic, professional and personal guidance / assistance from a trusted adult, empowering him/her to make positive life choices.
 Mentors act as a sounding board and support network for any issues the scholarship recipient may face at school or at home.
 Our Mentors monitor student academic and personal progress and report it back to the ICE Program board, allowing the board to be proactive in the event where additional help or support is needed.
 Further, each Mentor acts as a liaison between the scholarship recipient, his/her family, and the ICE Program Board of Directors, helping scholarship recipients feel like part of the ICE Program “family”.
 Mentors and scholarship recipients have opportunities to bond only in preplanned, board approved, group outings, such as hockey games, bowling or similar activities.
 In addition, the Mentors and their assigned ICE Program scholarship recipients maintain bi-weekly phone contact, providing a consistent check-in and opportunity for support.